-Vote-a-rama kick-starts GOP tax reform effort
+Senate approves budget kick-starting tax effort

 - Many of the amendments are aimed at political messaging designed to inflict damage

-(CNN)The Senate moved Thursday to pass a budget resolution for next year that is mostly significant because it could make it easier for Republicans to pass major tax cuts, a top GOP priority.
+(CNN)The Senate voted Thursday to pass a budget resolution for next year that is mostly significant because it could make it easier for Republicans to pass major tax cuts, a top GOP priority.

-Passage of the budget is not in doubt -- all but one of the 52 Republican senators have indicated they will vote for it.
+The 51 to 49 vote was split mostly on party lines.
+Only GOP Sen. Rand Paul of Kentucky voted no.

+To help speed tax reform, Republican leaders in the House and Senate worked with the White House to craft a technical amendment that would clear the way for the House to take up the Senate version and pass it as is, according to two GOP sources.
+That took a logistical hurdle out of the way, underscoring GOP desire to move forward on the tax overhaul as soon as possible.

+It would also mean the Republicans who control the Senate could pass a tax bill with 51 votes, not the 60 often needed for major bills.

-But before giving final approval, senators must go through vote-a-rama, a typically annual ritual when senators can offer an endless number of amendments.
+But before giving final approval, senators had to go through vote-a-rama, a typically annual ritual when senators can offer an endless number of amendments.
 That process could stretch into the wee hours of Friday morning although there were signals that senators might limit their amendments and retire earlier than usual.

+As an expression of their unified frustration with the budget process and vote-a-rama, one of the last amendments voted on was to declare the vote-a-rama "utter nonsense" in the words of Republican Sen. David Perdue of Georgia and "meaningless and partisan" in the words of Democratic Sen. Sheldon Whitehouse of Rhode Island.

+They noted that the budget reconciliation process was designed to curb deficits but rarely works.

+The anti-vote-a-rama amendment passed on a resounding voice vote and then relieved laughter echoed through the chamber.

-Many of the amendments are aimed at political messaging designed to inflict damage on senators of the opposite party or to make other political points.
+Many of the amendments were aimed at political messaging designed to inflict damage on senators of the opposite party or to make other political points.

 For instance, progressive Sen. Bernie Sanders, a Vermont independent, offered an amendment "to restore the trillion dollars in cuts to Medicaid paid for by reducing the Republican tax breaks for the wealthy."
 It was defeated by the Republicans, who control the Senate.
 He offered a second to prevent any tax cuts from going to the top one percent of earners.
 It was defeated too.